-None required - No permit is required to remove FFG listed communities because there are no patches of communities impacted.
-Permits are generally not required for impacts on private land, therefore, no permit is required as the impacts are confined to private land.
+None required - No permit is required to remove FFG listed communities because there ae no patches of communities impacted.
+Permits are generally not required for impacts on private land, therefore, no permit is required for the impacts to listed the Buloke species because impacts are confined to private land.